JohnEarnest/Mako/tools/GridPad/readme.txt

 The Palette:

 On the right of the application window is the tile palette.
 Clicking changes the selected tile.
 You can also switch tiles using ASWD or the cursor keys.
 The bracket keys ('[' and ']') cycle through available tilesets.
 Tilesets are loaded from the 'tilesets' directory and should be 128-pixel (16 tile) wide .PNGs for best results.
 The two shades of green in the background allow you to easily distinguish the first 8 columns of a tileset from the second 8 columns- the former are often walkable while the latter are often solid, for purposes of sprite collision.
+Dragging on the palette can select a rectangular 'brush' of tiles to paint with.

 The Editor: